DIDIx13/C-/README.md

 # CSharp
-Some CSharp work I did in Visual Studio Code.
-(You can use .cs) Some of them are in french depending on when I did them.
+C# work I did in Visual Studio Code.
+(You can use .cs or .exe to try them) Some of them are in french depending on when I did them.

 Enjoy your exploration !